Quasispecies Theory for Evolution of Modularity: Introduction

 In an effort to proceed further with these observations, we here present a quasispecies theory for the evolutionary dynamics of modularity.
 This analytical theory complements numerical models that have investigated the dynamics of modularity \cite{Lipson2002,Alon2005,Alon2007,jun}.
 We assume that modularity can be quantified in the system under study.
-We further consider that modularity is a good order parameter to describe the state of the system.
+We further assume that modularity is a good order parameter to describe the state of the system.
 That is, we project the dynamics onto the slow mode of modularity, $M$.
 In section II we introduce the quasispecies description for the dynamics of modularity.
 The details of the sequence level evolutionary dynamics are what, when projected out, define the fitness function $f(m)$ introduced in this section.
-In the limit of long time, we find the evolved, steady-state value of modularity by a principle of least action.
-In section III we derive a fluctuation dissipation theory for the dynamics of modularity.
-In section IV we derive a relationship between rate of environmental change and rate of growth of modularity.
-In section V we show how the steady-state fitness in a randomly changing environment can be computed from the time-dependent average fitness starting from random initial conditions.
-In section VI we compare some of the predictions to simulations of protein evolution.
-We conclude in section VII.
+In section III we show how the steady-state fitness in a randomly changing environment can be computed from the time-dependent average fitness starting from random initial conditions.
+In section IV we derive a fluctuation dissipation theory for the dynamics of modularity.
+In section V we derive a relationship between rate of environmental change and rate of growth of modularity.
+In section VI we find the evolved, steady-state value of modularity by a principle of least action.
+In section VII we compare some of the predictions to simulations of protein evolution.
+We conclude in section VIII.